GetPageSpeed/nginx-extras-docs/docs/modules/f4fhds.md

 ---

 title: "NGINX module for Adobe f4f format"
 description: "RPM package nginx-module-f4fhds.
 This module implements handling of HTTP Dynamic Streaming requests in the /videoSeg1-Frag1 form — extracting the needed fragment from the videoSeg1.f4f file using the videoSeg1.f4x index file.
 This module is an alternative to the Adobe’s f4f module (HTTP Origin Module) for Apache.
-It is open-source equivalent for commercial ngx_http_f4f_module module. "
+It is open-source equivalent for commercial ngx_http_f4f_module module."

 ---